 Although the longest day of the year (the solstice) is today, 21 June, the tradition in medieval England and ongoing in Poland is for midsummer celebrations on Noc Świętojańska (St John’s Eve, 23 June).
-As this falls on a weekend this year, why not plan something special with friends, in the garden or on the riverside?
+Why not plan something special in the garden or on the riverside for the weekend?

 An ancient tradition